ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 NAMESPACE        NAME                      TYPE           CLUSTER-IP     EXTERNAL-IP   PORT(S)                      AGE default          kubernetes                ClusterIP      10.43.0.1      <none>        443/TCP                      3d5h kube-system      kube-dns                  ClusterIP      10.43.0.10     <none>        53/UDP,53/TCP,9153/TCP       3d5h
-kube-system      traefik                   LoadBalancer   10.43.174.63   10.7.0.0      80:30512/TCP,443:32647/TCP   3d5h
+kube-system      traefik                   LoadBalancer   10.43.174.63   10.7.0.1      80:30512/TCP,443:32647/TCP   3d5h
 metallb-system   metallb-webhook-service   ClusterIP      10.43.126.18   <none>        443/TCP                      12m
 ~~~

 From all the services you have running at this point in your K3s cluster, the `traefik` service is the one set with the `LoadBalancer` type.
 Now it has an `EXTERNAL-IP` address assigned from MetalLB's `default-pool`.
-In particular, it has got the very first available IP (`10.7.0.0`) in the `default-pool`.
+In particular, it has got the very first available IP (`10.7.0.1`) from the `default-pool`.

+> [!NOTE]
+> **Traefik makes services available through its own external IP**\
+> All services configured to be accessed with a Traefik-based ingress, will be reachable only through the same Traefik external IP.
+In other words, Traefik is the exclusive ingress method for accessing all the services behind it.

 ## MetalLB's Kustomize project attached to this guide